Alternative coat of arms for the heraldry and its categories.

 Angel, Heart enflamed, Sacred Heart of Jesus, Paschal lamb, Dragon, Wyvern, Phoenix, Garuda, Griffin, Sea-griffin, Winged hand, Our Lady of Mercy, Pegasus, Saint George, Mermaid, Trinity, Triton, Golden fleece, Unicorn and Ouroboros.

-Port and windows, Between, Proper, Pointed, Azure, Boa, Overall, Wreath, Chevron, Charged, Crest, Crown, Created, Cross, Four, Outlined in sable, Dexter, Two, In chief, In base, In saltire, Coat of arms, Sword, Mullet, Fess, Fleur de lis, Personal, Gules, Leaved, Illuminated, Interpreted, Chief, Mantling, Motto, Semi-circular, Or, Party per pale, Passant, Leather, Argent, Without divisions, Sable, Vert, Slipped, Crest and mantling, Freehand, Three, One and Helm.
+Port and windows, Between, Watercolor, Proper, Pointed, Azure, Boa, Overall, Wreath, Chevron, Charged, Crest, Crown, Created, Cross, Four, Outlined in sable, Dexter, Two, In chief, In base, In saltire, Coat of arms, Mullet, Fess, Fleur de lis, Personal, Gules, Leaved, Illuminated, Interpreted, Chief, Mantling, Motto, Semi-circular, Or, Party per pale, Passant, Leather, Argent, Without divisions, Sable, Vert, Slipped, Crest and mantling, Freehand, Three, One and Helm.

 Dr. Antonio Salmerón y Cabañas,